Jelly-RDF/pyjelly/docs/overview.md

      ```bash
      python3 -m yatter -i input_path_jelly.jelly -o output_path_yml.yml
      ```

 ## Generic API

 pyjelly includes its own [generic API](generic-sink.md) for working with RDF data (no RDFLib or other external RDF libraries required).
 It provides simple, built-in types for triples and quads, allowing you to create, read, and write data directly in the Jelly format.

+## Pre-compiled binaries

+pyjelly is written in pure Python, so you can run it on any platform that supports Python.
+We also provide pre-compiled binaries using [mypyc](https://mypyc.readthedocs.io/en/latest/) for better performance.
+Supported platforms include Windows, macOS, and Linux (x86_64 and ARM64).
+When installing `pyjelly`, your package manager will automatically download the right binary, or, if your platform is not supported, it will automatically fall back to the pure Python implementation.
+You can find the full list of supported platforms on [pypi](https://pypi.org/project/pyjelly/#files).

+In rudimentary benchmarks, the mypyc-compiled version of pyjelly is 20–80% faster than the pure Python version, depending on the workload.